fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ### Related Articles

-- <a href="/blog/tailscale/" umami-data-event="expose-plex-tailscale-related-tailscale-guide">Comprehensive guide to setting up Tailscale to securely access your home network from anywhere</a>
+- <a href="comprehensive-guide-tailscale-securely-access-home-network/" umami-data-event="expose-plex-tailscale-related-tailscale-guide">Comprehensive guide to setting up Tailscale to securely access your home network from anywhere</a>
-- <a href="/blog/expose-plex-with-cloudflare/" umami-data-event="expose-plex-tailscale-related-expose-cloudflare">How to securely expose Plex from behind CGNAT with Cloudflare Tunnel</a>
+- <a href="/blog/expose-plex-with-cloudflare/" umami-data-event="expose-plex-tailscale-related-expose-cloudflare">How to securely expose Plex from behind CGNAT for library sharing with Cloudflare Tunnel</a>